LDAWG-a11y/a11yWebApp/src/guides/accessible-site-search-with-combobox-suggestions.md

 }
 ```

-* So, I'm setting some global variables, particularly for the container to pop the listbox in, the keys a user will press an empty array and an empty variable
+* So, I'm setting some global variables, particularly for the input, its wrapper, the container to pop the listbox in, the keys a user will press, an empty `itemsArr` array and an empty `currItem` variable
-* I'm just grabbing out links from an array of objects
+* I'm just grabbing our links from an array of objects
-* I'm adding a further wrapper (We can't have an error in a listbox), then I'm adding this message container, I'm mostly doing this as Safari doesn't support aria-activedescendant, but also I want to inform a user that there are no  matching suggestions, as that's useful to know, right?
+* I'm adding a further wrapper (We can't have an error message in a `listbox`), then I'm adding this message container as a sibling of the `listbox`, I'm mostly doing this as Safari doesn't support `aria-activedescendant`, yet, but also I want to inform a user that there are no  matching suggestions, as that's useful to know, right?
-* I loop through our links creating a HTML string, with the necessary roles and properties, along with classes and IDs, adding to our previously empty array
+* I loop through our links creating a HTML string, with the necessary roles and properties, along with classes and IDs, adding them to our `itemsArr` array
-* I decare all the variables as HTML elements that we need later
+* I declare some new variables that we created from strings as actual HTML elements that we need later
 * I add all of the roles and properties to the input
-* You may notice I didn't use a list, I have used aria-posinset and aria-setsize instead, I of course update this as necessary
+* You may notice I didn't use a list, I have used `aria-posinset` and `aria-setsize` instead, I of course update this as necessary, so it is always accurate
-* I expand the listbox on focus and close it on a blur event
+* I expand the `listbox` on `focus` and close it on a `blur` event
-* I filter a user's typed string against the textContent of the links, if that string is present, keep it, else remove it from the DOM
+* I filter a user's typed string against the `textContent` of the links, if that string is present, keep it, else remove it from the DOM
-* I listen for key presses that match our array of keys, if it arrow down and there is no selected option we pass the first (aria-posinset="1") to a setSelection() function, else we just move to the next sibling if present and a hard stop if there isn't a sibling
+* I listen for key presses that match our array of keys, if it arrow down and there is no selected option we pass the first link (`aria-posinset="1"`) to a `setSelection()` function, else we just move to the next sibling if present and a hard stop if there isn't a next sibling
-* Similar to above, if a user is pressing up we send the previous sibling to the setSelection() function, else a hard stop
+* Similar to above, if a user is pressing up we send the previous sibling to the `setSelection()` function, else a hard stop
-* If a user presses Enter and the characters they input match the textContent of any link, we auto click that link and they navigate to that page
+* If a user presses <kbd>Enter</kbd> and the characters they input match the `textContent` of any link, we auto click that link and they navigate to that page
-* If the user has focussed on a link and presses Enter, we also complete that action automatically NEED TO FIX THIS
+* If the user has focussed on a link and presses <kbd>Enter</kbd>, we also complete that action automatically
-* If there are no matches, we reset our variable to empty, set aria-activedescendant to empty and call the displayError() function
+* If there are no matches, we reset our variable to empty, set `aria-activedescendant `to empty and call the `displayError()` function
-* We manage which item to focus on, in the options if there is at leas one option, this could be improved, as if the currently focused item is removed from the DOM, I'm just pushing it back to the first item, when it would be nicer to plce it on the next sibling if it exists
+* We manage which item to focus on, in the options if there is at least one option, this could be improved, as if the currently focused item is removed from the DOM after typing, I'm just pushing focus back to the first item, when it would be nicer to place it on the next sibling if it exists
-* When an item is the "focused" item, we set aria-selected and update the value of aria-active descendant, along with our currItem variable
+* When an item is the "focused" item, we set `aria-selected="true"` and update the value of `aria-activedescendant`, along with our `currItem` variable
-* We ensure that the user can actually see which item they have arrowed to, using scrollIntoView() and we remove aria-selected from any item that isn't the currently selected item
+* We ensure that the user can actually see which item they have arrowed to, using `scrollIntoView() `and we remove `aria-selected` from any item that isn't the currently selected item
-* We shoehorn a fix in for Safari, as they don't support aria-activedescendant, so we check for that user agent, then we build a string that will announce "\[Item name], selected, \[position of item] of \[number of items in set]", this matched exactly what I heard from VoiceOver output on Safari with an alternative, so i have provided identical information
+* We shoehorn a fix in for Safari, as it doesn't support `aria-activedescendant`, so we check for that user agent, then we build a string that will announce "\[Item name], selected, \[position of item] of \[number of items in set]", this matched exactly what I heard from VoiceOver output on Safari with an alternative, so I have provided identical information
 * I finally have a error message which will be visible to users and heard by screen reader users "No matching results"